 What Details do you Need to Make a Payment Over the Phone?

 Much like buying something online, you need the following details:

 - Your delivery address (this might be different to your billing address)

-- The long number on the front of the bank card
+- The long number on the back of the bank card

 - The 4-digit expiry date

-- The CSV number (the 3-digit code on the back)
+- The CSV number (the 3-digit code on the back on the signature strip)

 You only need these details to pay over the phone.
 You should never give your PIN and should not give your account number and sort code unless setting up a direct debit.

 Be extremely careful handing out your CSV number.

 Unsure where to find the above details?
 View our debit card features and functions information page for more information.